daniel-molina/visualequation/doc/UI.md

 > **Temporal note**: Description may have inaccuracies and may be simplified.

-#### Transpose words (M-t)
-*   If supeq SUP of selection exists and SUP has a mate to the left, transpose them.
-*   Else, do nothing.

-#### Kill word (M-d)
-1. Select effsel.
-2. If there is no gsymb to the right of the cursor, do nothing.
-Else, let that gsymb be G and its supeq GSUP:
-    *   Delete G and any param of GSUP-lop to the right of G.
-    *   Select required gsymb so next *Kill word* would act on a reasonable gsymb to the right.

-Deleted params are saved on the kill ring.

-#### Backward kill word (M-h, M-C-h)
-Counter-part of kill-word.

-> **Note**: According to Note of *Backward delete char*, Visual Equation will
-> stick to M-C-h for this command.
-Alternatively, M-h can be used equivalently.

-#### Alternative kill word (S-M-d)
-Equivalent to *Kill word* but considering that effsel is in the opposite side of selection.

-#### Alternative backward kill word (S-M-h, S-M-C-h)
-Equivalent to *Backward kill word* but considering that effsel is in the opposite side of selection.

-#### Kill region (Considered to be implemented)
-Kill the text between the point and  mark  (saved  cursor  posi‐ tion).
-This text is referred to as the region.

-#### Yank (C-y)
-Yank the top of the kill ring after the cursor.
-#### Yank pop (M-y)
-Rotate the kill ring, and yank the new top.
-Only works following *Yank* or *Yank pop*.
-#### Yank nth arg (M-C-y)
+#### Yank nth arg ()
-Insert the first non-VOID 1-ulevel usubeq of usupeq.
+Insert the first non-PVOID 1-ulevel usubeq of usupeq.
 With an argument n, insert the nth non-VOID 1-ulevel usubeq of usupeq.
 If it is 0, insert the lop of usupeq with empty pars.
 If it is negative, insert the nth non-VOID 1-ulevel usubeq starting from the end and without counting the last non-void 1-ulevel usubeq.

 > **Note**: To insert the last 1-ulevel usubeq, it is possible to use
 > *Yank last arg* (see below).
-#### Yank last arg (M-.)
+#### Yank last arg ()
 Insert the last non-VOID 1-ulevel usubeq of usupeq.
 With a numeric argument it is equivalent to yank-nth-arg.
 Successive calls to yank-last-arg consider usupeqs of higher level.
 A negative numeric argument provided to successive